A fabrication guide for planar silicon quantum dot heterostructures: Layer synthesis techniques

 \section{Layer synthesis techniques}

 For a well-defined electrochemical potential profile, it is essential to control the properties of the materials constituting a heterostructure.
-Here we will briefly discuss the working principles of these techniques and discuss some of their finer points, which we will relate in \cref{sec:hetero} to how they might influence QD formation.
+Here we will briefly touch on some aspects of these techniques, which we will relate in \cref{sec:hetero} to how they might influence QD formation.